 Resolving Conflict & Improving Lives, Since 1996

-Last year NCM served 464 low-income individuals living in Allegheny County (97% were African-American female headed single-parent families and high-risk school-aged youth in grades K-12) by providing life skills services and basic needs distribution.
-These participants were resilient and possessed strengths that assisted them in recovering from negative experiences
+Last year NCM served 541 low-income individuals living in the City of Pittsburgh and Allegheny County, completed 95 Hands for Hope hardship applications, distributed 307 coats to underprivileged kids in grades Pre-K-12, 300 books, 170 backpacks filled with school supplies.
+Engaged 117 families in life skills activities, honored 8 exceptional role models, completed 80 case-managed assessments, 80 individual service plans that monitored 80 cases (97% were African-American female headed single-parent families and high-risk school-aged youth in grades K-12) and engaged 170 families in recreational bonding acti.
+These participants were resilient and possessed strengths that assisted them in recovering from negative experiences.

 Since 1996, NCM has provided spiritual fulfillment, resolved conflict and improved lives for over 10,000 individuals, provided Hands for Hope hardship services for over 500 individuals by preparing and submitting applications to obtain over $230,0000 in utility grants to restore or prevent shut-off or termination of gas and electricity for residents in need, distributed more than 6,000 student backpacks, 2700 new winter coats, hats, socks, school supplies, toys and books, provided case-managed life skills and counseling for more than 1,000 families, provided arts, crafts and other forms of recreational bonding for over 6,900 youth and families, distributed free tickets to low-income kids, families, elderly and veterans for experiences in arts & culture, education & STEM, sports and family entertainment valued over $675,000 and publicly honored 138 exceptional role models.
 NCM hopes to expand its Hands for Hope outreach program to meet the increased demand for services.